graciellehigino/ms_stop_stacking_sdms/manuscript.md

 popular among ecologists, such as MaxEnt [@Phillips2006MaxEnt] and Random Forest [@Breiman2001RanFor], while making a good match with the continuously growing amount of biodiversity data.
-Although these models call for cautious usage for their complexity and hard to interpret outputs [@Rangel2012LabEco], these very characteristics are the ones that allow us to explore nuances of biodiversity relationships, such as the role of ecological interactions in shaping species distribution - i.e. putting the B back in the BAM model.
+Although these models call for cautious usage for their complexity (and hard to interpret outputs) [@Rangel2012LabEco], it also demands some ecological knowledge about the relationships being modelled and careful parameterisation of terms.
+These very characteristics are the ones that allow us to explore nuances of biodiversity relationships, such as the role of ecological interactions in shaping species distribution - i.e. putting the B back in the BAM model.

 <!---drawbacks--->
 However, these time machines need a past to learn from, and the lack of